Sunilpal9401/Power-BI-SQL-Projects/Hotel_Analytics_hospitality_Domain/Readme.md

  ```
 ![image](https://github.com/user-attachments/assets/12f22db6-cd65-4a80-98af-09fb3caf78b1)

-   - **find the city from where the most guests have stayed
+-Find the city from where the most guests have stayed
 ```sql
 SELECT TOP 1
     G.city,